HDRUK/datasets/README.md

 ## How to run these scripts

+1. Run quality_checks.py.
+This script takes the output of the daily extract (see above) and produces the outputs in the reports folder

+## About the reports

+**completeness.json & completeness.csv**
+Reports the number of missing attributes, per section of the metadata specification, for each dataset

+**schema_errors.json & schema_errors.csv**
+Lists the metadata attributes that reported schema validation errors, and the associated error messages for each dataset

+**attribute_completeness.json**
+Reports the missing attributes of the metadata specification (0: missing or 1: complete), for each dataset.
+Calculates the total number of filled attributes and total attributes by dataset.

 ## How scores are calculated

 **Completeness Percent** = # filled fields / # total fields